-The BRAT diet was recommended by some doctors and nurses in the past.
-There is not a lot of evidence that it is better than a standard diet for upset stomach, but it probably cannot hurt.
+The BRAT diet was recommended by some health care providers in the past.
+There is not a lot of evidence that it is better than a standard diet for upset stomach, but it probably can't hurt.

 BRAT stands for the different foods that make up the diet:

-Bananas and other solid foods are usually not recommended for a child who is actively vomiting.
+Bananas and other solid foods are most often not recommended for a child who is actively vomiting.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.